Entry into the Physician Assistant Program at the University of Findlay is a competitive process that involves multiple steps:

 - All Transcripts for any courses taken outside of the U.S. need to be sent to the UF Office of Admissions even if they were previously submitted to CASPA (University of Findlay will only accept original international transcripts – not those submitted to CASPA or evaluated by another agency).

 - The Supplemental Application will automatically be sent to any qualified applicant upon receipt of a completed CASPA application.
 It will be sent electronically to the email address supplied to CASPA.
-The completed supplemental application and $50 non-refundable supplemental application fee must be submitted no later than two weeks after receiving the electronic application link to guarantee review by the admissions committee.
+The completed supplemental application and $50 non-refundable supplemental application fee must be submitted no later than one week after receiving the electronic application link to guarantee review by the admissions committee.

 - Submit a résumé through CASPA.